 There’s a kid at camp named Chase Perlman.
 He was a camper for many years and now he’s a counselor.
 Chase Perlman has two brothers and they are equally as awesome as he is.
 They come from a very special family, and they are all very special to us.

-Not last summer, but the summer before (2013) Chase Perlman asked to hang in our cabin with my girls and our nanny, Elians, while I was at Evening Program.
-When I came back to check on things, I expected them to be fighting to get my girls into bed, but both girls were tucked away and Chase Perlman and Elians were on the couch doing stuff on their phones.
+One night during the summer of 2013, Chase Perlman asked to hang in our cabin with my girls and our nanny, El, while I was at Evening Program.
+When I came back to check on things, I expected them to be fighting to get my girls into bed, but both girls were tucked away and Chase Perlman and El were on the couch doing stuff on their phones.
 I have no idea what they were doing, but it looked like they were communicating with other people which confused me because I thought they wanted to hang out together.

 I’m sure it’s a generational thing and if I had grown up in that generation I probably would have been the same way, but it’s still odd to me that people can be together yet NOT be together.